Muslim Character Building and Spiritual Cultivation Group system is a

 the uncommon work of reproductive disciple making.

-The issue of Islamic brotherhood and fraternity was so important in
+The issue of Islamic brotherhood and fraternity was so important in Islam

-Apostle (peace and blessings of Allah be upon him) established bonds of
+(peace and blessings of Allah be upon him) established bonds of

 brotherhood between the Muhajirin and the Ansar putting them under an